saysimple/saysimple-plugin-devkit/README.md

 This is a [Vue i18n](https://kazupon.github.io/vue-i18n/) plugin you can use inside a composable.
 You can read more
-about translation in the next chapter.
+about translation in the [translations chapter](#Translations).

 ### notify

-This function calls a [vue toastification](https://github.com/Maronato/vue-toastification/tree/main) element, styled the same way as a saysimple notification would.
+This function calls a [vue toastification](https://github.com/Maronato/vue-toastification/tree/main) element, styled the same way as a Saysimple notification would.

 __input__

-* The first attribute is a `string` that will be the title
+* The first attribute is a `string` that will be the title.
-* The second attribute is an optional `string` that can be `"success"`, `"error"`, `"warning"` or `"info"`.
-* This is the
-  type of the notification.
+* The second attribute is an optional `string` that can be `"success"`, `"error"`, `"warning"`, or `"info"`.
+This is the type of the notification.
-* If nothing is given it will fall back to `"success"`
+* If nothing is given it will fall back to `"success"`.

 __output__

-This function does not return anything
+This function does not return anything.

 __usage__